pixi-loopkit/docs/docs/intro.md

 Loopkit adds one essential feature to Pixi's graphics: you can specify colors in any format you like.
 All colors in loopkit are [chroma.js](https://gka.github.io/chroma.js/) colors, allowing you to use symbolic names (like "red", or "fuchsia"), HSL (hue, saturation, lightness) triplets, blending, and everything else.
 It's a rather excellent library, so be sure to check out [their documentation](https://gka.github.io/chroma.js/)!

 > Keyboard shortcut time!
 Click on the square above and then press the "p" button on your keyboard.
 You should be offered to download a capture of what you're seeing.
-Loopkit has a built-in exporter that will allow you get your work from code into PNGs and GIFs and MP4s in no time.
+Loopkit has a built-in exporter that will allow you get your work from code into PNGs, GIFs, and MP4s in no time.

 ## Let's get moving